thomasmeessen/DecisionEnginneringProject/report.md

 Due to the favorable context the alternative set is inspired from a recent submission process.
 The following profile for a future professorship have been presented.

-- __[1] Mechanical and Aeronautical Engineering__ with emphasis on Multiphysics problem.
+- __Mechanical and Aeronautical Engineering__ with emphasis on Multiphysics problem.
 This profile would strengthen strategic relation with the Von Kerman Institute, will develop the faculty towards space science and will assure the well-being of the Aerodynamic master.

-- __[2] Data-Driven Modeling of Multi-Scale Biological Processes Modeling__.
+- __Data-Driven Modeling of Multi-Scale Biological Processes Modeling__.
 A profile aimed a developing a trans-disciplinary resource used in cooperation with a number of existing initiatives, it will further develop the faculty of Bioengineer and will some of the bachelor's mathematical course.
-- __[3] Computational Quantum Mechanics__.
+- __Computational Quantum Mechanics__.
 Research profile in a historical domain of excellence at the ULB.
-- __[4] Data-Science__.
+- __Data-Science__.
 Ensure the continuation of a contractual EU-funded master and strengthen the position of another inter-faculty master.
 The research potential is highly supported by the industry and exploit planned investment in research equipment.
-- __[5] Structural Engineering__.
+- __Structural Engineering__.
 Resource needed to fulfill a master.
 While research domain is pertinent no EU-funding in the research group and industry contract have been reported.
-- __[6] Mathematic for the engineer__.
+- __Mathematic for the engineer__.
 Pedagogic profile of critical importance in all the faculty formation and contract-enabler for the industry by association to existing reasearch resources.
-- __[7] Nanophotonics__.
+- __Nanophotonics__.
 Fulfilling existing course that have lost resources in a master and possible teaching opportunity in bachelor.
 Aimed in response to European's intent to assume leadership in Quantum Technologies and exploiting existing precious research equipment.
-- __[8] Radiophysics__.
+- __Radiophysics__.
-- __[9]Cybersecurity of communicating systems__.
+- __Cybersecurity of communicating systems__.
 A important field of expertise nowadays, the development of cybersecurity is strongly supported by the faculty and associated partners.
 The professorship will contribute to number of existing program, some of which are required by contracts.